Daniel 2:24-3:30 ~ 1 Peter 4:7-5:14 ~ Psalm 119:81-96 ~ Proverbs 28:15-16

 Proverbs - Proverbs 28:15-16 today teach us: "A wicked ruler is as dangerous to the poor as a roaring lion or an attacking bear.
 A ruler with no understanding will oppress his people, but one who hates corruption will have a long life."
 These verses are a reminder to me to pray for our leaders in government.
 Their actions matter.
 In very significant ways.
 Do you think our prayers for our leaders matter?
 In very significant ways?
 Today's Proverb about a wicked ruler reminds me of Hitler, and a powerful movie my wife and I just watched last night, titled Bonhoeffer, based on the life of Dietrich Bonhoeffer and his resistance to Hitler.
 Have you seen this movie?
 Please add it to your queue on Netflix if you haven't seen it yet.
 Dietrich Bonhoeffer is the author of the books The Cost of Discipleship and Life Together.

-YouTube - Today's readings in 1 Peter reminded me of the 2002 Jars of Clay song "Unforgetful You:"
+YouTube - Today's readings in 1 Peter reminded me of Phil Wickham's song "This is Amazing Grace:"

 Please join us in memorizing and meditating on a verse of Scripture today: "Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour."
 First Peter 5:8 (NIV)

 Prayer Point: Pray that you are always self-controlled.
 Pray that you are always alert.
 Pray that you always realize that your enemy, the devil, prowls around like a roaring lion looking for someone to devour.
 Pray for protection for yourself, friend, family, neighbors, and world from the schemes of the devil.

 Comments from you - What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!